School Psychology, M.S.

 1. Academic background: applicants to the Master's Program must have a minimum undergraduate GPA of 3.0.
 Applicants to the Sixth Year Program must have a minimum graduate GPA of 3.0.

-Although no particular undergraduate major is required, applicants to the Master's Program are required to have taken the following prerequisite courses (completion of these courses is not required to apply to the program but completion is required prior to matriculation):
+Although no particular undergraduate major is required, applicants to the Master's Program are required to have taken the following prerequisite courses (completion of these courses is not required to apply to the program but completion is required prior to matriculation, if admitted):

 1. Developmental Psychology or Child Development